tynor88/docker-unoeuro-dns/README.md

 # docker-unoeuro-dns
 Keep your DNS records for your own domains updated with this UnoEuro DDNS script.
-UnoEuro provides a free DNS service for your custom domains.
+UnoEuro provides a free DNS service for your private domains.
 You can move all your domains for free and have them managed at UnoEuro.

 ## Usage